stu-bell/powershell-snippets/run-from-shortcut.md

 > Note that there should be a space between -File and the start of your file path

+*Screenshot of the properties window, with the Target highlighted:*
 <img src="./imgs/ShortcutProperties.png" width="500">

 4. Clicking the shortcut you've just created will execute the script.
 Clicking the original script file will allow you to modify the script text.